fjossinet/PyRNA/README.md

 scripts using the PyRNA library

 ## More to come soon
-The package will be further extended according to the educational demand.
+The package will be further extended according to the educational demand